If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Nailgun

 Its design resembles a weapon of the same name in Quake, so it's likely that this is either leftover from a Quake-themed project, or they wanted to combine the arsenal of both Quake and Doom.
-The model shares certain textures with the grenade launcher model.
+In further inspection, the model appears to be a heavily modified version of the early Doom 4 grenade launcher model.

 Magnum